ajitgoel/Notes/InterviewQuestions/OOAD/Notes.md

 d.
 Interface Segregation Principle
 e.
 Dependency Inversion Principle==

-**a.
-Single Responsibility Principle**
+**a. ==Single Responsibility Principle**==
-Single Responsibility Principle states that every class should have a single responsibility.
-There should never be more than one reason for a class to change.
+==Single Responsibility Principle states that every class should have a single responsibility.== There should never be more than one reason for a class to change.

 ==This class violates Single Responsibility Principle since this class is doing two things.
 It is dealing with both opening \ closing connections and with data communication.== public interface IDatabase